o0BoostIsClutch0o/o0BoostIsClutch0o/index.md

         body {
             background: rgb(28, 296, 289);
             font-size: 40px;
-            font-family: serif; <!-- look for Helvetica on user PC, if not found use default serif -->
+            font-family: Helvetica, serif; <!-- look for Helvetica on user PC, if not found use default serif -->
             <!-- font-family: 'Josefin Sans', sans-serif; -->
         }
         h1 {